diffuser6424/copywiki/README.md

 Wikipedia scraper using mediawiki API and Requests python module.

+## Disclaimer
+This python script originated from ChatGPT (Jan 9) by OpenAI after have lengthy conversations with the author of this readme (diffuser6424).

 ## Intro

 The goal is to parse Wikipedia articles and then manipulate the text to be accessible in markdown format (the source is in mediawiki format).